The CO2 Laser in the Promotional Sector: An Evolving Technology

 Conclusions

-The choice between 10.6μm and 9.6μm CO2 lasers in the promotional sector must be based on a careful analysis of specific production requirements.
-For general applications and wood and bamboo processing, the 10.6μm laser is still the most versatile and cost-effective choice.
-The 9.6μm laser, on the other hand, is ideally suited to specialised applications where superior thermal control and marking accuracy are required, such as surface treatment and heat-sensitive materials.
+The choice between 10.6μm and 9.6μm CO2 lasers in the promotional sector must be based on a careful analysis of specific production needs.
+For general applications and processing on wood and bamboo, the 10.6μm laser is still the most versatile and cost-effective choice.
+The 9.6μm laser, on the other hand, is ideally suited for specialized applications where superior thermal control and greater marking accuracy are required, such as in the case of surface treatment and heat-sensitive materials.

-The evolution of the promotional market, with the increasing demand for ever more sophisticated customisation, suggests that both technologies will continue to co-exist, each optimised for its own specific applications of excellence.
+The evolution of the promotional market, with increasing demand for increasingly sophisticated customization, suggests that both technologies will continue to coexist, each optimized for its specific applications of excellence.

 Post content